MalnieksJanis/chinook-shema/README.md

 # chinook-shema
-* SChema where can look at chinook shema where are 11 tables.
+* Chinook shema where are 11 tables.
-* each table has same id, name or smth that discribes element and data type.
+* Each table has same id, name or smth that discribes element and data type.
 Extra can be lenght, index (primary, unique, index, full text, spatial)
 * I made a table (name=clarify) where described (int, vchar, unique, pirm key, foreign key, autoincrement, not null, default) meaning.

 * At link my schema at lucidchart